indiraYS/nodejs-file-manager/assignment.md

 npm run start -- --username=your_username
 ```
 - After starting the program displays the following text in the console (`Username` is equal to value that was passed on application start in `--username` CLI argument)
-`Welcome to the File Manager, Username!`
+`Welcome to the File Walker, Username!`
 - After program work finished (`ctrl + c` pressed or user sent `.exit` command into console) the program displays the following text in the console
-`Thank you for using File Manager, Username, goodbye!`
+`Thank you for using File Walker, Username, goodbye!`
 - At the start of the program and after each end of input/operation current working directory should be printed in following way:
 `You are currently in path_to_working_directory`
 - Starting working directory is current user's home directory (for example, on Windows it's something like `system_drive/Users/Username`)